IllinoisLegalAidOnline/website-docs/docs/source/dhi_taxonomies.rst

 * Name.
 This is the label shown to individuals
 * Description.
 This is a short user-friendly description to help users identify debt types.
 * Main category.
 This is used to group debts into classes.
-Current choices are Government debt, Vehicle, Housing, Student loans, Medical, Loans
 * Typical priority.
 This is used to classify debts into High, medium, or low priority for repayment
 * Priority note.
 This is a text field to allow the prioritization tool to explain why a debt is classified as it is.
 * Security status.
 This is used to indicate whether typically the debt is secured, unsecured, or depends on context.